 Are Rattlesnake Bites Hazardous to Dogs?

 When they see a snake bite, dog owners should know they are definitely perilous for dogs.
 Along with a huge swelling and intense bleeding, dogs experience extreme pain.
 Not to mention, the chance of permanent damage is very high.
+Read our article and find out Pain Symptoms in Dogs and Cats.

 Because rattlesnake venom is a mixture of toxins, it enters the dog’s body and intoxicates it completely.
 So, if the dog survives the initial bite, the venom can permanently mark the pet’s appearance.